sslash/sslash.github.io/_posts/2014-09-25-Working Title That Has Got Something To Do With Gardr, Ads, HTML5 and JS.md

 ```
 Okey, so now we can use gardr-host.
 Next up is gardr-ext.
 Now, gardr-ext consists of an HTML template with some JavaScript.
 This package is supposed to live on an external domain.
 But for simplicity in this example, we'll just include it locally.
 So lets do that.

 We'll make our own build for this too.
 Create a new file called app/scripts/gardrExt.js.
-Open it and do:
+Open it and insert:
 ```javascript
 var gardrExt = require('gardr-ext');
 gardrExt({
     allowedDomains: ['localhost', '127.0.0.1']
 });
 ```
+This file initiates gardr-ext, and defines from which external domains it should allow third-party content.
+In our example we are just serving it up locally.

 Now, we need the HTML template.
+And we need to build gardr-ext.
 Add this to Gruntfile.js:
 ```javascript
 // inside the copy task, add:
 copy: {[